Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 ❌ Risks

-Discount real estate brokers offer big potential savings — but the risks can be significant as well.
+Discount real estate brokers offer big potential savings — but the risks can also be significant.

-Many of these companies claim they offer full service, but in reality, relative to a traditional realtor, the scope or quality of these services may be reduced substantially.
+Many of these companies claim they offer full service, but relative to a traditional realtor, the scope or quality of these services may be reduced substantially.

 Is a discount broker right for you?